fbpx

 Templates!
 When you make an activity in Seesaw, make a template first so you make less work for yourself.
 I made a pocket chart activity and named it “Pocket Chart Template”.
 Then, every time I want to use a pocket chart in Seesaw, I choose “copy and edit” from the template.
 My work is done for me and I don’t need to spend time doing something twice.

 Seesaw pioneers have access to more community resources.
 After you are a Seesaw Pioneer, you can apply to be a Seesaw Ambassador.
 Ambassadors receive Seesaw Plus for free and have early access to new features and webinars.
-You can apply for your Seesaw Pioneer status HERE.
+You can learn more about their additional programs here.

 Need to see how to make a Seesaw activity?